TheOdinProject/top-meta/FAQ.md

 **How can I get the "professional" role?**

 The "professional" role is limited to those who are verified industry professionals such as software engineers, software developers, web developers, and other associated software development team roles.
-Please fill out [this form](https://dyno.gg/form/ad2fdb2f) to apply for the role.
+Please fill out this [form to apply for the professional role](https://dyno.gg/form/ad2fdb2f).

 **What is the "studying" voice channel?**